FuturePortal/Gain12/README.md

 # Gain12

+Gain12 is a motivating website to help you track your life changing challenges.
+Excited?
+So are we!
+More information can be found at http://gain12.com.

 ### Setup

 1. Fork the project and clone your fork of the project.
 1. Run `vagrant up` to install and set up the vagrant box.
 1. While vagrant up is running, add `192.168.56.235 dev.gain12.com` to your hosts file.
 1. That's it, you're ready to develop.

+### Pulling updates

+After you pull new commits into your project, you want to run `vagrant reload`.
+This will make sure the database, composer and other modules get updated.